 - Show Within a Show:

 - Teensy Time, an educational children show, hosted by Teensy the Tri-Terror-Tops.
-One of these episode had his rival Robro as guest star, but he ended up wreaking the set after he fails to smash a model tower.
+One of these episode had his rival Robro as guest star, but he ends up wreaking the set after he fails to smash a model tower.

 - One episode features a sitcom starring Master Mayhem and Major Disappointment.